GingerNinja23/ipop-documentation/Installing-XMPP-server.md

     {hosts, ["localhost", "ejabberd"]}.
     ```

-3. Add the following to the ejabberd.cfg file to enable STUN
+3. Add the following to the ejabberd.cfg file to enable STUN on UDP port 3478
     ```bash
     sudo vi /etc/ejabberd/ejabberd.cfg